DEV Community

 Therefore, Node.js was a technology built to solve a specific problem: deal with intense asynchronous input and output events.
 And, which programming language has this capacity?
 The answer was: JavaScript.

-So, in this article, I share my knowledge, experience and studies about this technology, with the goal to provide the basic concepts of Node.js, and help you to understand why it’s such an important player in a modern server-side world.
+So, in this article, I share my knowledge, experience and studies about this technology, with the main goal to provide the basic concepts of Node.js, and help you to understand why it’s such an important player in a modern server-side world.

 🔶 1 What is Node.js?

-In simple terms, Node.js is an open-source JavaScript based platform for server-side programming built on Chrome's V8 JavaScript engine, which means that the engine that compiles JavaScript in a web Browser it's the same engine that runs Node.js in it’s core, and this is what makes it so fast, especially for web applications.
+In simple terms, Node.js is an open-source JavaScript based platform for server-side programming built on Chrome's V8 JavaScript engine, which means that the engine that compiles JavaScript in a web Browser it's the same engine that runs Node.js in it’s core, and that's what makes it so fast, especially for web applications.

 🔶 2 Why Node.js?